-Go to a customer (This app must be configured at the customer level.
-This is to allow the flexibility to send each customer's logs to one of their own machines for processing if this is desired for business or compliance reasons)
+NOTE: This app must be configured at the organization level.
+This is to allow the flexibility to send each organization's logs to one of their own machines for processing if this is desired for business or compliance reasons.

 Select the gear at the bottom of the tile to configure the Firewall Log Analyzer

 There are a lot of configuration options.
 Let's start on the Syslog Configuration tab.
 This tab configures the selected agent as a Syslog server so that it can receive data from your firewall devices.